22 Best Anki Decks of All Time

 Tips for Using Shared Decks

 Here are some things you should be aware of before using shared decks:

 - They will require a bit of editing – The great thing about pre-made decks is that they save a tonne of time.
-You don’t have to make the hundreds of cards yourself.
+You don’t have to make hundreds of cards yourself.
 However, you will still have to edit them to get them to look how you want.
-In the end, I still think it is worth getting pre-made decks as they have done 80% of the work for you.
+In the end, I still think it is worth getting pre-made decks, as they have done 80% of the work for you.
 The final 20% is all that is needed to be edited.

-- You probably won’t end up doing all the card – Depending on which deck you choose, it could take months and months before you even complete half of your cards.
-Therefore, if a Spanish deck has 5000 cards, try and do the most useful ones first so that you don’t end up learning niche words that no one ever uses and never get a chance to get to the important words.
+- You probably won’t end up doing all the cards – Depending on which deck you choose, it could take months and months before you even complete half of your cards.
+Therefore, if a Spanish deck has 5000 cards, try and do the most useful ones first so that you don’t end up learning niche words that no one ever uses and never get a chance to get to the crucial words.

-- Read the reviews – There are loads of decks out there on AnkiWeb, but not all are made equal.
+- Read the reviews – There are loads of decks on AnkiWeb, but not all are made equal.
 Make sure you have a read of the reviews and see how many people have thumbed up the deck before you download and start memorising it.
 You don’t want to crappy deck with loads of mistakes.